 Tip 1: Choose a cool and dry place

 The pantry will be quite a suitable place to store the sriracha regardless of whether it is open or not.
 If you do not have a pantry, try to put the sauce in the kitchen cupboard so as not to be exposed to light.
-Also, avoid keeping it near a heat source.
+Also, avoid keeping unopened bottles near a heat source.
+A slightly cooler room temperature is desirable.

 Tip 2: Refrigerate for longer storage

-If your sauce has gone bad and you need something else to replace it with, try these sriracha substitutes.
+If your sriracha hot sauce has gone bad and you need something else to replace it with, try these sriracha substitutes.

 FAQs

-Yes.
-Sriracha will be quite good even a few years after the expiration date if it is not open.
+Yes, it’s okay to use expired sriracha sauce.
+Sriracha chili sauce will be quite good even a few years after the expiration date if it is not open.
 If you have opened the bottle, you are safe for at least six months and with storage in the refrigerator, probably a year or longer after the expiration date.
 It is necessary, of course, not to notice any signs of spoilage that we have described.

-Not necessary, you only need to store it in a cool and dry place.
+No, it is not necessary to refrigerate sriracha.
+You only need to store sriracha bottle in a cool and dry place.

 Conclusion